City Lit fine jewellery

 What is the course about?

-This course will refine your existing jewellery making and design skills as well as introducing you to new techniques, focusing on precision and refinement.
+This course will refine your existing jewellery making and design skills, through sessions in the workshop and guided independent study tasks.
 With an ethos of ‘idea to product’, developing your personal research, design and making approach, there will be structured modules and projects encouraging you to build on your technical skills, presentation and professional practice.
-We'll explore material, finish and construction, alongside professional practice methodologies such a drawing, prototyping, outsourcing, pricing and selling.
-The course culminates with working towards producing a final body of work to be exhibited to the public.
+We'll explore material, finish and construction, alongside professional practice methodologies such as drawing, prototyping, outsourcing, pricing and selling.
+The course culminates with working towards the production of a final body of work to be exhibited in public.

 What will we cover?

 The aim of Term 1 is not to make finished pieces, rather to refine your precision making skills through a series of technical exercises, opening up a range techniques and processes to inform your designs and, for those pursuing the course for a second year, to which to apply your own ongoing design interests.
 All the exercises will practice accuracy, precision soldering and construction techniques, and we will look at chain-making, hinges and mechanisms.
 You will produce an 'encyclopedia' of technical samples, which will be ongoing throughout the year.
 Outside of class, using our online platform, you will be set a series of guided research, drawing, model-making and design tasks, encouraging you to develop a method of working that works for you as you explore your own design ID.